How Can I Get Relief From Round Ligament Pain During Pregnancy?

 When Should I Seek Medical Attention For Round Ligament Pain?

 If the uneasiness you are encountering just deteriorates and gets prolonged, it could be an indication of some more significant issues.
-Therefore, call your doctor immediately if the pain continues even after taking rest for some time and if you are experiencing:
+Therefore, call your doctor immediately if the pain continues even after taking some rest and if you are experiencing:

 • Severe pain that lasts for more than a couple of minutes.